Restrictions on Young Women's Access to Abortion

 What is required - parental consent or parental notice?
 Consent.

 Who must provide consent?
-One parent.
+One parent or legal guardian.

 Are there other trusted adults who may provide consent instead?
 No.

 What is the process for obtaining consent?
 A young woman may not obtain an abortion unless the attending physician secures the written consent of one parent on a form provided by the physician.
 The consenting parent must provide proof that he/she is the young woman's parent or legal guardian.